zenodo/zenodo/docs/development/process.rst

     # Install current requirements
     (zenodo-current)$ pip install -r <path to>/src/zenodo/requirements.txt
     (zenodo-current)$ pip freeze > reqs-current.txt
+    # Delete the virtualenv
     (zenodo-current)$ deactivate
     $ rmvirtualenv zenodo-current

-The quick way to update the packages is to create a new virtualenv and to install the latest packages version.
+The quickest way to update the packages is to create a new virtualenv and to install the latest package versions.
 Please be aware that requirements in ``src/zenodo/requirements.pinned.txt`` should not be updated without also fixing the issues in Zenodo or the related package.

 .. code-block:: console

     $ mkvirtualenv zenodo-update
+    # Install from setup.py, to get latest versions of dependencies
     (zenodo-update)$ pip install -e .[postgres,elasticsearch2]
     (zenodo-update)$ pip freeze > reqs-update.txt
     # Diff current vs new requirements
     (zenodo-update)$ diff reqs-current.txt reqs-update.txt

+Now manually review the diff and update ``src/zenodo/requirements.txt``.
+Things to keep in mind:

+- If a dependency has a major or minor version bump (i.e. ``1.3.0 -> 2.0.0`` or
+  ``1.3.0`` -> ``1.5.0``), check the package's changelog for breaking changes, deprecations and fixes.
+- If a dependency introduces a breaking change/feature that cannot easily be fixed on our side, try to update only the minor/patch version and pin appropriately in setup.py (e.g. if Flask ``1.1.x`` breaks something, put ``'Flask>=1.0.0,<1.1.0'`` in ``install_requires``).

 If you want to have a closer look at the changes and dependency relationships, use ``pip-tools`` to review and install all updated requirements.